 In this paper, we take the stand that the finitist must consider the number c in (3) as infinite.
-Note that any theory which proves the compactness theorem must recognize (3) as an infinite set of axioms.
+Note that any theory that proves the compactness theorem must recognize (3) as an infinite set of axioms.
 When the compactness theorem is applied to every finite subset of the infinite set of axioms in (3), finite and infinite have already been defined in the standard sense and the number c is infinite by this yardstick.

-The existence of an infinite natural number c in a model of PA contradicts (2), which is a theorem of PA.
-Those who have strong faith in classical model theory, in the consistency of PA and in infinitary reasoning in general, will perhaps conclude from this contradiction that nonstandard models of \mathbf{PA} must exist.
-The finitist, however, ought to draw the straightforward conclusion that \mathbf{PA} , and even \mathbf{PRA} , are inconsistent theories.
+The finitist recognizes c as an absolute (or "completed") infinity.
+In other words, for the finitist, c+1 = c (which implies that c is a maximum for the natural numbers), in contradiction to (1) and (2), which are theorems of PA; hence c cannot exist in a model of PA.
+Those who have strong faith in classical model theory, in the consistency of PA and in infinitary reasoning in general, will perhaps conclude from this contradiction that nonstandard models of PA must exist.
+The finitist, however, ought to draw the straightforward conclusion that PA, and even PRA, are inconsistent theories.
 What can be the source of such an inconsistency?
 Consider (3) with the axioms for c removed: